gdsbook/book/notebooks/05_choropleth.md

 ## Color

-Having considered the evaluation of the statisitcal distribution of the attribute values and the alternative classification approaches, the next step is to select the symbolization and color scheme.
+Having considered the evaluation of the statistical distribution of the attribute values and the alternative classification approaches, the next step is to select the symbolization and color scheme.
 Together with the choice of classifier, these will determine the overall effectiveness of the choropleth map in representing the spatial